eddiewebb/circleci-challenge/README.md

 To test simple UI functionality we're using Spring Boot's test starter and PhantomJS binaries driven through Selenium's `WebDriver` interface.

 ## Deploying
+First time using Heroku, but I disliked the idea of Heroku rebuilding deployable from source.

-First time using Heroku, since spring boot creates runnable jar, we override the `Procfile`
+Since spring boot creates runnable jar, we override the `Procfile` to use this

 ```
 web: java -jar target/demo-0.0.1-SNAPSHOT.jar
 ```

+And then the in [`config.yml`](.circleci/config.yml) we pass .jar and Procfile as only artifacts to Heroku.

 ## Viewing